yunguid/sc-job/README.md

 - `log.csv`: Stores extracted job application data
 - `folder_monitor.log`: Logs folder monitoring events
 - `job_application_processor.log`: Logs image processing events
+- `jobs.sh`: Bash script to run the folder monitor in a virtual environment

+## jobs.sh Script
+The `jobs.sh` script is a convenience wrapper that:
+1. Checks for the existence of the virtual environment and the main Python script
+2. Activates the virtual environment
+3. Runs the `folder_monitor.py` script
+4. Deactivates the virtual environment when the script exits

+This script ensures that the folder monitor runs in the correct environment with all necessary dependencies.

 ## Troubleshooting
 - Ensure your OpenAI API key is correctly set and has sufficient quota